asmtal/orca/README.md

 - Grafana can be accessed using the following URL: http://grafana.example.com/dashboards
 - credential are situated in **creds.txt** file

+## Strategy and sequencing

+### Strategy
+[Kubernetes](https://kubernetes.io/) was chosen as it provides robust and scalable approach to run the application.
+RDS is a good choice since it is easy to deploy and maintain.
+Application is deployed to k8s using [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) resource with RollingUpdate deployment strategy (maxUnavailable: 30%, maxSurge: 30%) which provides gradual upgrade from one app version to another.
+Application is deployed in k8s with [HPA](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) to provide autoscaling under heavy load.
+Jenkins and ArgoCD provide automatic build and deploy tools to reduce the time of app delivery.

+### Sequencing
+1. Developer pushes code to Git repository.
+2. Automatic build is triggered to build the application, package it and push to container registry.
+3. Automatic sync is triggered to deploy the application to k8s.

 ## Summary
 Application is deployed in HA mode.
-It is automatically scalable, redundant, embraces GitOps approach and automatic building/deployment processes.
+It is automatically scalable, observable, redundant, embraces GitOps approach and automatic building/deployment processes.

 ## What else can be improved
 - add tests for CI/CD process